-During pregnancy, your hormones—particularly estrogen and progesterone—go through the roof, causing your hair to grow faster and fall out less.
+During pregnancy, your hormones—particularly estrogen and progesterone—go through the roof, causing your hair to grow faster and fall out less (AKA the anagen phase).

 This has the lovely effect of endowing you with voluminous, thick, luscious locks. 🦁

 But, alas!
 All good things must come to an end.